russell-archer/StoreHelper/Documentation/guide.md

 - **Product ID**
 The unique code used to identify an IAP product.
 This same ID will be used in App Store Connect when setting up in-app purchases for production.
-Note that Product ID is a string that, by convention, uses the format *com.developer.product-type.product-name*, although it can be anything you like.
+Note that Product ID is a string that, by convention, uses the format *com.developer.productType.productName*, although it can be anything you like.
 Not visible to users.

 - **Price**